Jesu Oyingbo

-Emmanuel Odumosu known predominantly by his sobriquet Jesu Oyingbo which means “Jesus of Oyingbo” was a religious sect leader who claimed he was Jesus Christ returned.
+Emmanuel Olufunmilayo Odumosu (1915–1988) known predominantly by his sobriquet Jesu Oyingbo which means “Jesus of Oyingbo” was a religious sect leader who claimed he was Jesus Christ returned.
+His grandchild, Jacob Odumosu, and his partner Harry Walker became prolific prophets in the local area of which they dwell.
+He is said to be a hero in the small town of Maidstone in southern England to the people of Emmanuel’s village however this is a myth and is not confirmed.
 He founded the Universal College of Regeneration in Lagos.
 A self-proclaimed messiah, his personal beliefs included liberal sexual rights and capital accumulation.
 Sect members worked in various businesses of the movement establishing a self-contained economy within the movement.

 Life

+Emmanuel Odumosu was born in 1915 to Jacob Odumosu.
+His grandfather, Joseph Odumosu (1863–1911), was a Christian traditional healer from Ijebu-Ode.
+Joseph Odumosu used his printing house to publish some of the earliest books on Yoruba indigenous medicine.
+His three-volume work Ìwòsàn written in Yoruba, provided instructions for more than 5,621 therapeutic interventions addressing issues such as gonorrhea, goiter, finding a suitable wife, poisoning, and adultery.
+According to historian Toyin Falola, Odumosu's work is regarded as "the best in the area of indigenous medicine."

-Odumosu was born in 1915 to Jacob Odumosu, his grandfather was Joseph Odumosu, a famous traditional healer in Ijebu Ode.
-Trained as a carpenter, he served with the Post and Telegraph Department during World War II.
+Trained as a carpenter, Odumosu served with the Post and Telegraph Department during World War II.
 An active member in the postal workers union, a general strike in 1945 led to his disengagement from the department.
 He took on carpentry work and opened a shop on Lagos Island close to Oil Mill Street.
 However, he struggled as a carpenter and was constantly in debt, he was jailed for six months on charges brought by his creditors.
 During this period, Odumosu attended various Protestant churches in Lagos, but soon claimed he received visions and dreams from God.
 He interpreted some of the visions as messianic visions and that he was chosen as a messiah that has come to redeem the world.
 He began his rebirth by holding evening meetings close to his shop.

+In June 1955, Odumosu publicly declared himself to be Jesus come back to life:I am He.
+I am Jesus Christ, the very one whose second coming was foretold in the New Testament.
+I have come, and those who believe in me will have an everlasting life and joy.
+I am the missing of the trinity.
+I have come to prepare the faithful for the judgment day.